Attendance and Punctuality

 It is very important for all children to attend school every day and to arrive on time.
 School starts promptly at 9.00am and the doors are open from 8.50am to 9.00am.
 After the 9.00am bell the doors will be closed and any late arrivals should enter the building with their parents via the school office.
 Arrivals after 9.10am will be marked as an unauthorised absence, five of these may trigger a fixed penalty notice (fine).

 Authorisation for absence will not be given for outings (other than those organised by the school), shopping trips or family visits.
 Holidays should be taken during the school breaks and not during term time.
 In exceptional circumstances permission may be sought from the headteacher and every case will be treated individually.
+Pupils are permitted absence for religious observance (Eid etc), please advise the office in advance of the absence.

 Medical appointments should be made out of school hours if at all possible.
 If your child has to see a doctor or dentist in school time they should attend school for as much of the day as possible.
 It is not permitted to take a whole day off school for a medical appointment unless the appointment lasts all day.